-If you follow the news, you probably heard about the diabetes medication called Ozempic.
+If you follow the news, you've probably heard about the diabetes medication called Ozempic, along with similar drugs such as Mounjaro, Trulicity, and Wegovy.
 It's also hard to watch local television without seeing an advertisement for this popular prescription drug.
 The catchy jingle and happy people in the commercials depict healthy users enjoying everyday life.

 Unfortunately, the truth is far from happy for some Ozempic users.
 By the end of 2021, more than 10,000 people complained about serious side effects after taking Ozempic.
 Most of those reports involved gallbladder issues, but now, a serious new concern has been linked to Ozempic — stomach paralysis.